 For promotion to Professor, candidates must demonstrate significant accomplishments beyond those presented at the time of promotion to Associate Professor.
-The candidate must show continued effectiveness as a teacher; a level of research and scholarship sufficient to earn a national reputation for excellence; and ongoing performance in service to the College, University, the public, and the profession.
+The candidate must show continued effectiveness as a teacher; a level of research and scholarship sufficient to earn at least a national reputation for excellence; and ongoing performance in service to the College, University, the public, and the profession.

 Therefore, in compliance with the mission and vision of Capital College and the School of Public Affairs, we recognize the continuum of activities that reflects the functions and forms of scholarship.
 A promotion and tenure dossier needs to reflect multidimensional evidence of the functions of scholarship—discovery, integration, application, and education.
 The “forms of scholarship,” teaching, research, service and outreach, are vital to the intellectual growth and leadership of faculty, specific disciplines, and professional responsibilities to community, nation, and world.
 The integration of the “forms of scholarship” addresses social, disciplinary, and environmental complexities.
 Consequently, the successful dossier will provide evidence of such integration.

 Research activities will be assessed based on the following scholarly activities.
 It is anticipated that the research activity of faculty members will include a combination of the scholarly activities outlined in AC-23, but a combination of the following activities is considered primarily important for the promotion and tenure decisions in the School of Public Affairs.
 The candidate should be able to show the impact of their work through metrics (e.g., Google Scholar citation metrics, disciplinary journal rankings) or other means such as application of research in the field (e.g., adoption of procedures demonstrated or evaluated for government agencies, technical assistance).
 A faculty member seeking tenure and promotion will also be expected to achieve a reputation for excellence in research and scholarship as judged by peers at comparable academic institutions.

 - articles in refereed journals;